201 KAR 20:360. Continuing approval and periodic evaluation of prelicensure registered nursing and licensed practical nursing programs.

-(b) The governing institution shall close the program after the transfer of students to other approved programs.
+(b) The governing institution shall close the program following the transfer of students to other approved programs.

-1. The program shall continue to meet the standards for approval until all students have transferred.
+1. The program shall continue to meet the standards until all students have transferred.

 2. The names of students who have transferred to approved programs and the date of the last student transfer shall be submitted to the board by the governing institution.

 3. The date of the last student transfer shall be the official closing date of the program.

 (a) The governing institution that continues to operate shall retain responsibility for the records of the students and graduates.
 The board shall be advised of the arrangement made to safeguard the records.